 MA (University of St Andrews), MPhil (University of Cambridge)

-As part of a research project in collaboration with Fauna & Flora International (FFI), Isabel has travelled to Indonesia to observe the formation and development of two agricultural community-based enterprises in two rural villages in the West Kalimantan region.
+For instance, as part of a research project in collaboration with Fauna & Flora International (FFI), Isabel has travelled to Indonesia to observe the formation and development of two agricultural community-based enterprises in two rural villages in the West Kalimantan region.
 The aim of the project is to identify how FFI and the farmers of the villages can work together to increase the value of existing entrepreneurial activities in the region to the communities.
-As a PhD student, Isabel is observing and collecting the views of both development experts, who are involved in the project, and villagers to see how their realities and expectations can be bridged.
-She is conducting a longitudinal study that includes several visits to the region over time in order to determine the activities behind and long-term effects of the development initiative.
+Findings from this study contribute to research on outsider-driven change initiatives to facilitate international development.
+In Egypt, Isabel is studying how local entrepreneurs can legitimise their new social ventures in a restrictive legal, political and social environment and work together with established actors, such as corporations, to realise their goals.

 Publications & papers

 Brüggemann, I. (2015) Resisting ‘factory fiction’: paradoxical outcomes of logics shifts in the publishing industry.
 MPhil Dissertation.
 Cambridge: University of Cambridge.